python-websockets/websockets/docs/topics/broadcast.rst

 Performance considerations
 --------------------------

-The built-in :func:`~asyncio.connection.broadcast` function sends all messages without yielding control to the event loop.
+The built-in :func:`~asyncio.server.broadcast` function sends all messages without yielding control to the event loop.
 So does the naive way when the network and clients are fast and reliable.